aws-samples/aws-lambda-rdbms-integration/README.md

 		return {"Status":"OK"}
       ```

-   The **Role** assigned to the Lambda function must allow the `firehose:PutRecord` action.
-Attach a new policy to your Lambda function role as before, this time selecting the **AmazonKinesisFirehoseFullAccess** policy.
+        Assign the policy AmazonKinesisFirehoseFullAccess to the IAM role used by the Lambda function.

 	Save and test the function, using the same test input data as before.
 	After running the test, the **Execution Result** field should display the message: `{"Status":"OK"}`.

-Now, when your application inserts a new reading into the `temp_reading` table, the value will be posted to the new Amazon Firehose Delivery Stream, and from there to the `rs_temp_reading` table in your Amazon Redshift data warehouse.
+Now, when your application inserts a new reading into the temp_reading table, the value is posted to the new Firehose delivery stream, and from there (after up to 5 minutes) to the rs_temp_reading table in your Amazon Redshift data warehouse.
+Try it for yourself!

-Test it by simulating another series of new temperature readings, repeating the INSERT statements used above in the CloudWatch example.
-Wait 5 minutes or so, and then check for data in your new table in the Redshift data warehouse.

    ![](images/redshift.png)

-In this example we streamed our inserts to an Amazon Redshift data warehouse.
-However, using the AWS Lambda trigger function, you could integrate any number of potential downstream systems and workflows.

 ### Access External Data Example - Read From a Kinesis Stream

-We can use synchronous calls to AWS Lambda to access virtually any data from any source that a Lambda function can access (the possibilities are limitless).
-In this example we'll write a Lambda function that can read messages from an Amazon Kinesis stream shard, and return the messages in the form of JSON objects to the calling SQL code.
+Synchronous calls to Lambda allow your database to tap into virtually any data from any source that a Lambda function can access.
+In this example, I show how to use a SQL function to read streaming messages from Amazon Kinesis.

-1. Create an example Amazon Kinesis stream for testing.
-   - Open the **Kinesis** console.
-   - Select **Kinesis Streams** on the left, and click **Create Stream** in the main panel.
-   - Set **Name** to `MySensorReadings`.
-   - Set **Number of Shards** to 1.
+1. In the Amazon Kinesis console, choose Create Stream.
+For Name, enter MySensorReadings, and for Number of Shards, enter 1.

-1. Populate test data into the example Kinesis stream.
+1. Put some test records into the stream, using the [AWS CLI](https://aws.amazon.com/cli/):
-   On a system where you have configured the [AWS CLI](https://aws.amazon.com/cli/), issue the commands below:
    ```
    aws kinesis put-record \
                --stream-name "MySensorReadings" \